MontaVista-OpenSourceTechnology/meta-apacheconf/README.md

 denials; syslog-ng will try to log to the X server but the X server is not configured in the policy.

-Edit /etc/apache2/httpd.conf and uncomment the line with cgid_module on it.
+/etc/apache2/httpd.conf will have cgid_module uncommented by the webif package.

-By default /etc/selinux/config has:
+By default /etc/selinux/config shoule have:
   SELINUX=permissive

 Scripts are in /usr/libexec/apache2/modules/cgi-bin.
-In that directory, edit test-cgi, make the first line:
-#!/bin/bash

-Then make test-cgi executable.
+In that directory, the script webif is what we will be using.
+The recipes-apps/webif recipe will build this, you can modify that to do different things if you like.

 Now reboot.
 You will be running with selinux enabled but in permissive mode, so if an invalid access happens it will be allowed